pauljCherian/COSC-60-Final-Project/IMPLEMENTATION.md

         1. Parse commmand line
         2. Generate session ID for this session
         3. Send GET request to get a webpage
-        4. Call receive_file function to receive teh file with stop and wait method
+        4. Call receive_file function to receive the file with stop and wait method
         5. After receiving all of the file, assemble it and write it to the disk
         6. Print statistics (bytes received and time)
     """